 1. Lowers Inflammation

-Inflammation is the root of most diseases and is tied to just about every age-related health problem that exists.
+Chronic inflammation is the root of most diseases and is tied to just about every age-related health problem that exists.
 Restoring DHEA production, both naturally with certain lifestyle habits and also through use of supplements, can improve many youthful qualities.
 DHEA’s ability to lower inflammation and balance hormones helps facilitate higher energy levels, a leaner body and more vitality.
 DHEA taken in supplement form boosts certain hormone levels (like testosterone and estrogen), helps prevent autoimmune reactions and mood disorders like depression and improves overall quality of life in many ways.

 Research shows that people with metabolic syndrome — a term characterized by a combination of risk factors related to high inflammation such as obesity/being overweight, having high cholesterol, high blood pressure and diabetes — tend to have lower levels of DHEA.
 Studies also show that obese adults tend to produce less DHEA compared to healthy weight adults.
 Scientists also associate low DHEA with inflammatory autoimmune disorders like lupus and arthritis.